-H. Shanker Madan Past Chairman (ceased being a director on 3 February 2011)
+H. Shanker Madan

+Former Chairman (ceased as Chairman and Director on 3 February 2011)

 Appointed 24 March 2010

 Previous position held Managing Director (26 September 2005 to 24 March 2010)

 Qualifications Honours and Masters Science degrees in Applied Geology

 Mr. Madan has had world-wide experience in the exploration and evaluation of mineral deposits for various commodities.
 Mr. Madan has been a Manager with Hamersley Iron, Group Leader with BHP Minerals, Chief Geologist with Hancock and Wright Prospecting and a Senior Geological Consultant to the Rio Tinto Group.